thejoshwolfe/stop-thief/README.md

 ![screenshot](https://user-images.githubusercontent.com/87436/209446532-e92e00e8-7ca4-4a80-af9b-c5ae896d1030.png)

+# Roadmap

+## 1.1

+Better feature parity with the original device:

+* Press number buttons to replay recent history.
+* Building/street numbers no longer hidden during RUN.
+* (Sound test mode???)

 # Version History

 ## 1.0

-Feature parity with the original device as far as I can tell.
+Almost feature parity with the original device.
 I'm not totally certain about the AI movement rules, because I don't have a working device to test with.
 The random probabilities are all configured in the user interface in the settings.